StackVista/stackstate-docs/stackpacks/integrations/wmi.md

 The `Status` page in the StackState Agent Manager provides insight into the operational status of the configurated WMI queries/instances.

-It is possible to invoke the WMI integration to verify whether the configured WMI queries/instances telemetry is being retrieved and collected by the StackState Agent for Windows.
+It is possible to invoke the WMI integration to verify whether the configured WMI queries/instances telemetry is being retrieved and collected by StackState Agent V2 for Windows.
 To invoke, in PowerShell:

 ```text
 PS> & 'C:\Program Files\StackState\StackState Agent\embedded\agent.exe' check wmi_check